top of page

 Can prenatal alcohol exposure cause an FASD if the pregnant parent does not know they are pregnant?

 Yes!
 In fact, about half of pregnancies are unplanned and most people find out they are pregnant at around 7 weeks.
 The first three weeks of pregnancy are vital to brain development.
-An FASD can happen even before a pregnant parent misses a menstrual cycle.
+An FASD can happen even before any pregnancy symptoms begin.

 How can I make an appointment with SDRC?